TimeForJulia/jtm2/README.md

 #####using d" \<date\> \<time\> \<tzname\> "

-* The common date+time+zone entry: d"YYYY-MM-DD hh:mm:ss tzname"
+* common date+time+zone entry: d"YYYY-MM-DD hh:mm:ss tzname"

   * where tzname is the IANA standard timezone name
      * if omitted, the local timezone (e.g. from getenv("TZ")) is used.